ds-wizard/guide/docs/more/development/document-templates.rst

 Document Template Development
 *****************************

 Document Templates allows to specify how to export a questionnaire in form of a textual file.
 It is a highly flexible element of the tool; however, the development requires basic programming skills with Jinja2 templating language.
-We can develop the document templates either on our local computer (traditional development with text editor or IDE) or directly in DSW using :doc:`../../application/document-templates/editors/index`.
+We can develop the document templates either on our local computer (traditional development with text editor or IDE) or directly in |project_name| using :doc:`../../application/document-templates/editors/index`.

 ..
 NOTE::